RiMaBo/go_blog_aggregator/README.md

 # gator

+A multi-user command line tool for aggregating RSS feeds and viewing the posts.

 This program requires both Postgres and Go to be installed.

 After installing both Postgres and Go, use the following command to install gator: